Where Can I See The Northern Lights In Alaska?

 Alaska’s Incredible Interior Region

-Fairbanks is the largest city in Alaska’s Interior region, and it is one of the best places where you can see the Northern Lights in Alaska.
+Alaska aurora borealis in remote locationFairbanks is the largest city in Alaska’s Interior region.
+It is also one of the best places where you can see the Northern Lights in Alaska.
 The city is easily accessible by local, domestic, and international flights, and has built up a thriving tourist business around Northern Lights viewing.
-Here’s a list of top viewing locations in Fairbanks:

-- Creamer’s Field Migratory Waterfowl Refuge - This bird sanctuary, which is one of the best places to see the Aurora Borealis in Alaska, is located just two miles from downtown Fairbanks.
+• Creamer’s Field Migratory Waterfowl Refuge - This bird sanctuary, which is one of the best places to see the Aurora Borealis in Alaska, is located just two miles from downtown Fairbanks.
 The minimal light pollution and open fields mean you’ll have an unobstructed view of the Northern Lights!

-Anchorage is the biggest city in Alaska and has a decided urban feel.
-It also has access to some incredible natural spaces, an abundance of outdoor activities, phenomenal wildlife viewing, and cultural significance.
-It is also one of the first places mentioned when people ask “Where are the Northern Lights in Alaska?”
-Here are a few popular hotspots in Anchorage for Northern Lights viewing:
+Anchorage is the biggest city in Alaska.
+Although the urban feel surprises many visitors, the city also has access to some incredible natural spaces, an abundance of outdoor activities, and phenomenal wildlife viewing.
+It is one of the first places that come to mind when people ask “Where are the Northern Lights in Alaska?”

-- Reflections Lake – located in the 28,800-acre Palmer Hays Flats State Game Refuge, this natural area has a 30-foot-high wildlife observation tower that doubles as a Northern Lights viewing tower.
+• Reflections Lake – located in the 28,800-acre Palmer Hays Flats State Game Refuge, this natural area has a 30-foot-high wildlife observation tower that doubles as a Northern Lights viewing tower.
 Enjoy catching sight of the Aurora from this unique perspective.

 Finding The Northern Lights In Alaska’s Far North

 The Arctic is one of Alaska’s most remote and diverse regions.
 Located above the Arctic Circle, the Arctic Region is one of the best places in Alaska to see the Aurora Borealis.
 It may sound far away, but most of the region’s major cities are accessible by plane, and regularly scheduled flights leave from Fairbanks and Anchorage every day.
-If you are wondering where you can see the Northern Lights in Alaska’s Far North Region, here are a few of the most popular viewing options:

-- Nome - A coastal town located alongside the Bering Sea, Nome offers a rich history and incredible scenery.
+• Nome - A coastal town located alongside the Bering Sea, Nome offers a rich history and incredible scenery.
 It is also a popular destination for Northern Lights viewing tours and dog mushing tours.
 Which makes sense, since this town is the finish line for the Iditarod!

-- Utqiagvik – formerly known as Barrow, this town is located above the Arctic Circle.
-In addition to Northern Lights viewing, the town offers visitors visiting the opportunity to learn about the culture of the indigenous Iñupiaq, who make up a majority of Utqiagvik and operate the Iñupiaq Heritage Center in the town.
+• Utqiagvik – formerly known as Barrow, this town is located above the Arctic Circle.
+In addition to Northern Lights viewing, the town offers visitors the opportunity to learn about the culture of the indigenous Iñupiaq, who make up a majority of Utqiagvik and operate the Iñupiaq Heritage Center in the town.

-- Iniakuk Lake Wilderness Lodge – for a truly unique experience, you can reserve a room at the Iniakuk Lake Wilderness Lodge.
+• Iniakuk Lake Wilderness Lodge – for a truly unique experience, you can reserve a room at the Iniakuk Lake Wilderness Lodge.
 This fly-in, luxury wilderness lodge is 200 miles North of Fairbanks and 60 miles above the Arctic Circle.
 The lodge’s location makes it a perfect place for Northern Lights viewing, as well as for dogsledding and snowshoeing adventures.
 It sits within the Gates of the Arctic National Park and Preserve and offers visitors a chance to see the Aurora dancing over the top of the Brooks Mountain Range.